tiongjjyi/tp/docs/team/tiongjjyi.md

 * **New Feature**: Implement Adding Pending Question Command (PR [#88](https://github.com/AY2324S1-CS2103T-W15-4/tp/pull/88))
     * What it does: Adds a pending question to a student.
     * Justification: This feature allows TAs to keep track and manage questions from their students more effectively.
-When a student approaches with a question, the TA can use this command to record the question under the student, making it easier for TAs to address each inquiry.
+When a student approaches with a question, the TA can use this command to record the question under the student.
     * Highlights: Pending question is optional to a student.
-Recognizing that not every student may have pending questions, this feature allows TAs to decide whether to include pending questions when recording a student's information in the system.
+This feature allows TAs to decide whether to include pending questions when recording a student's information in the system.
 We have also enhanced the command to ensure that every pending question must be non-empty.
-This improvement eliminates meaningless or incomplete queries.

 * **New Feature**: Implement Remove Command to Remove Remark and Pending Question (PR [#113](https://github.com/AY2324S1-CS2103T-W15-4/tp/pull/113))
     * What it does: This feature enables TAs to efficiently manage and maintain student records by removing remarks and pending questions associated with a student's profile.